Carter County Free Fair

 02. Senior (Grades 8-12)

-COMPANION ANIMAL DISPLAY - must illustrate one of the following: (1) Animal Health and/or Nutrition (2) Good Husbandry and/or Grooming (3) Training and/or showing (4) Service and/or Citizenship.
+COMPANION ANIMAL AND LIVESTOCK DISPLAY - must illustrate one of the following: (1) Animal Health and/or Nutrition (2) Good Husbandry and/or Grooming (3) Training and/or showing (4) Service and/or Civic Engagement.
+5) Career exploration in companion animals and livestock.
 Space for the booth is 3’ deep and 4’ wide (with sides extended for display).
 Back can be four feet high.
 Display must be free-standing.
-Models, photographs, posters or other means for display may be used.
-Display may be prepared by an individual or group from a county.
-Exhibit must prominently display a 4-H clover or mention 4-H.
+Models, photograph, posters or other means for display may be used.

 03. Junior (Grades 3-7)